On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: Introduction

 where

 \end{corollary}

+Note that the isolated points are indeed eigenvalues.
+Proposition~\ref{spectrum_L^pr} describes the eigenfunctions of the projected Laplacian, and Proposition~\ref{efct_cov} shows how to lift them to eigenfunctions of the Laplacian on $\ell^2(G)$.

-This corollary should be compared with Theorem 1 from Cartwright--Soardi in \cite{MR820357}, where they treat the general free product of two cyclic groups.
+Corollary~\ref{Cor_spec} should be compared with Theorem 1 from Cartwright--Soardi in \cite{MR820357}, where they treat the general free product of two cyclic groups.
 However, note that our Laplacian is somewhat different, as we consider double edges for the generator $a=a^{-1}$.
 The nature of the methods is very different; unlike their work, our technique is through spectral problem resolution.
 Magee pointed out to us that the use of the $R$-transform and free probability provides another approach to determining the spectrum.

-{\bf Outline.} Section~\ref{sec2} contains basics of weighted graphs: their definition, their morphisms etc. In Section~\ref{sec3}, we give the definition of a covering of weighted graphs and provide a geometric insight into this notion by defining quotient weighted graphs on the basis of groups of automorphisms of graphs.
+{\bf Outline.} Section~\ref{sec2} contains basics of weighted graphs: their definition and coverings.
+In Section~\ref{sec3}, we discuss coverings of weighted graphs and provide geometric insight into this notion by defining quotient weighted graphs on the basis of groups of automorphisms of graphs.
 Then, we prove Proposition~\ref{Prop2}, the main contribution of this section, that reduces the verification of a map to be a covering to a group theoretical problem.
-In Section~4, we describe Chung--Yau's result on the relations between the heat kernels of two weighted graphs if one covers another strongly and regularly, with finite fibers.
-Finally, in section~5, we present our explicit formula for the heat kernel of the Cayley graph of $\operatorname{PSL}_2\Z$, given by the presentation $\langle a,b\mid a^2=1, b^3=1\rangle$, that we have obtained through Chung--Yau covering approach.
+In Section~4, we describe Chung--Yau's result on the relation between heat kernels of two weighted graphs if one covers another strongly and regularly.
+Finally, in Section~5, we solve the spectral problem for the projected Laplacian and use the resulting spectral decomposition to prove the explicit heat kernel formula, completing the proof of Theorem~\ref{K1}.